Colophon

 Instead of a full-fledged Markdown parser, it supports a subset of Markdown called "Mindown."

-Processing the most expensive note into HTML takes about 300µs on my MacBook Air M2 (1.2ms with search indexing).
+Processing the most expensive note into HTML takes about 300µs on my MacBook Air M2 (2ms with search indexing).

-Here's the output of lift when run on this site with search indexing:
+Here's the output of lift when run on this site:

 The site-out directory holds the HTML and CSS results of generating the website and is pushed to GitHub, which Netlify makes available across the internet.